-How to use MozBar to Find Search Words to Drive Traffic to Your Blog
+How to use MozBar to Find Search Words to Drive Blog Traffic

 Step 2: Click the blue M on the browser extension in order to bring up the MozBar.

 In order to do keyword research, you need to know what content you want to write about.

 One day, I’m planning to write about Slack.
 Follow these steps.

 Step 3.
 Go to the site you’re planning on writing about and click the magnifying glass on the MozBar.